Catch a glimpse of Mount Hood and the Willamette River while riding across the largest car-free bridge in the US.

 The total distance of this ride is 0.6 miles, which takes most people about 10 minutes on a BIKETOWN bike, depending on how often you stop to admire the view.

-You get 180 minutes of cumulative ride time with a BIKETOWN Day Pass, and if you want to ride longer, it's only an extra 10 cents per minute.
-So if you want to take a longer ride, make your way over to the Eastside, head north along the water and connect with the scenic Vera Katz Eastbank Esplanade.
+If you want to take a longer ride, make your way over to the Eastside, head north along the water and connect with the scenic Vera Katz Eastbank Esplanade.
 With 12 bridges crossing the Willamette, Portland has earned the nickname ‘Bridgetown.’
 Which bridge will you visit next?